apify/apify-docs/sources/academy/platform/get_most_of_actors/monetizing_your_actor.md

 ### How you will be paid out {#payouts}

 Payout invoices are created automatically at the beginning of the new month.
 You will be notified and can access the new payout invoice, and any historical invoices, in the [**Settings > Payouts**](https://console.apify.com/account/payouts) section in Apify Console.
-Once the new invoice is ready, you will need to review and approve it in order the payment to be processed.
-Note that if you do not approve the invoice, or let us know of any discrepancies, by 9th of the month, the invoice will be auto-approved by the system on 10th.
+Once the new invoice is ready, you will need to review and approve it in order for the payment to be processed.
+Note that if you do not approve the invoice, or let us know of any discrepancies, by the 9th of the month, the invoice will be auto-approved by the system on the 10th.

 ### Tracking profit and user statistics {#analytics}